rlearsch/dosertools/README.md

 `bg_drop_removal` to True in optional_settings.
 Another key setting is `one_background`.\
 Our method is to use a single background video for each sample because changing the needle/syringe can reposition the needle in the frame.
-This is reflected in `one_background` defaulting to `True` If you have highly variable lighting or experimental conditions between samples, you may want to supply a background video paired to each experimental video and set `one_background` to `False`
+This is reflected in `one_background` defaulting to `True` If you have highly variable lighting or experimental conditions between experimental runs of the same sample, you may want to supply a background video paired to each experimental video and set `one_background` to `False`

 Please reference the information in